 3. What to clean in the bathroom weekly

-Each week, clean the shower stall by wiping the floor, doors and wall tiles with an eraser sponge.
+Clean the shower stall weekly by wiping the floor, doors, and wall tiles with an eraser sponge.
 You should also clean the grout in your bathroom every week.

 4. What to clean in the bathroom when needed